 Connect with Future Redbirds

 Get to know a few friends before you get here!
 In the Illinois State community on Facebook, you can find other students who share your major, residence hall, or variety of interests.

 Preview is the two-day summer orientation and registration program required for freshmen students and their families.
-It takes place throughout June and July.
-Students who submit an enrollment deposit are mailed a Preview reservation postcard beginning in mid-March.
+Students who submit an enrollment deposit will be invited to sign up for Preview beginning April 1.

-Students meet with an academic advisor, register for classes, get to know current students and future classmates, meet faculty and staff from various departments, and receive a Redbird student ID card.
+Students meet with an academic advisor, register for classes, get to know current students and future classmates, and meet faculty and staff from various departments.

 Take Math Placement Assessment

-Testing Services coordinates the placement exam that will help you place in the most appropriate math class.
-Students should take the placement exam at least two weeks before attending Preview.
+Testing Services coordinates the placement assessment that will help you place in the most appropriate math class.
+If necessary, students should take the placement exam at least two weeks before attending Preview.

 Send in Immunization Records